Ryan Nugent-Hopkins Game Preview: Oilers vs. Kraken

-Ryan Nugent-Hopkins will be in action when the Edmonton Oilers and Seattle Kraken meet on Saturday at Climate Pledge Arena, starting at 10:00 PM ET.
-Prop bets for Nugent-Hopkins are available, and we have information to help you make good decisions.
+The Edmonton Oilers, with Ryan Nugent-Hopkins, are in action Wednesday against the Seattle Kraken at Rogers Place, with the puck dropping at 8:30 PM ET.
+There are prop bets for Nugent-Hopkins available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.